 - Click on the item's Global ID in the List of Materials.

 - This will open the item in Inventory.
 Click on Edit.

 - Scroll down to Quantity, which displays the inventory quantity, and edit it to reflect the actual remaining quantity.
 Finally, Save the item.

 - After refreshing the ELN document, you will be able to see the updated Inventory Quantity in the List of Materials.
 The consumed quantity will not be affected.

 This explains a worked example to edit quantities in a List Of Materials.

 We start off with two subsamples in our List of Materials.
 Initially, the list displays how much is remaining (100µl for both samples) and that this experiment has used 0µl.

-- Now, we use another 5µl.
-We set the consumed quantity to 10µl - the cumulative total of what we have used so far.
+- Now, we use another 5µl, setting the consumed quantity to 10µl - the cumulative total of what we have used so far.
 Again, we choose to update the inventory quantity.
-After clicking 'Done', 90µl is shown as remaining in inventory:
+After clicking 'Save' again, 90µl is shown as remaining in inventory:

-Initially 'Done' is disabled, because the 'Update remaining' button is checked, and we are trying to use more than is remaining, but after unchecking 'Update Inventory Quantity' we can apply the change.
+- Initially 'Save' is disabled, because the 'Update remaining' button is checked, and we are trying to use more than is remaining, but after unchecking 'Update Inventory Quantity' we can apply the change.

-We can then open Inventory and manually edit the sample's remaining quantity to the correct value:
+We can then open Inventory and manually edit the sample's remaining quantity to the correct value (0mg).